FindMySchool LogoFindMySchool

 No. Despite its name, Hutton is a state comprehensive school.
 It does not use the 11+ entrance exam for admission to Year 7.
 It is non-selective and caters to boys of all abilities.

 Yes.
 The most recent Ofsted inspection in May 2022 confirmed the school continues to be rated Good.
-GCSE results are strong, placing the school in the top 25% of schools in England for attainment.
+GCSE results are solid, with an Attainment 8 score of 50.1 in the current dataset.

 Girls are admitted to the Sixth Form (Years 12 and 13) only.
 The main school (Years 7 to 11) is for boys only.